ssb22/midi-beeper/README.md

 Copyright and Trademarks
 ------------------------

-© Silas S. Brown, Licensed under the GPL.
+© Silas S. Brown, Licensed under Apache 2.

+* Apache is a registered trademark of The Apache Software Foundation.

 * Debian is a trademark owned by Software in the Public Interest, Inc.